 which will not only lex your test case but also will dump the tokens recognized.
 If your compiler fails on any test cases, check your code to fix bugs and re-test your compiler.
 And you may want to write more test cases to test your Tiger compiler besides the test cases we offered.

-long it will take to compile this program?
+to investigate how long it takes to compile this program.

 You will implement a parser in this part of the lab.
 A parser parses the input program, according to the given language syntax, and determines whether the target program is legal.
 The parser generates data structures to be processed by later phases, if the target program is legal.